-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 All insurance business in Indonesia, including that of insurance groups, falls under the supervision of the Financial Services Authority (OJK).

-In terms of marketing group insurance, POJK 23/2015 provides that insurance companies must issue a master insurance policy listing:
+In terms of marketing group insurance, OJK Regulation 8/2024 regarding Insurance Products and Insurance Products Marketing Channels provides that insurance companies must issue a master insurance policy listing:

 - the names of the insured or participants; and